Datetime Usage Guide

 Storing the current database transaction time in the database use the following syntax:

-(note that you won't be able to read the value as a Python datetime object until the sync() method for the SQLObject is called, or the transaction is committed).
+(note that you won't be able to read the value as a Python datetime object until the object is flushed to the database, or the transaction is committed).

-To store a time relative to the present time in a database column, we can make use of the fact that UTC_NOW is an "sql builder" type:
+To store a time relative to the present time in a database column, we can make use of the fact that UTC_NOW is an SQL() type:

 1 membership.dateexpires = UTC_NOW + datetime.timedelta(months=6)

-The database transaction time can be retrieved like so:
+The database transaction time can be retrieved using lp.services.database.sqlbase.get_transaction_timestamp.

 To create a Python datetime object that represents the present time, use the following code: